NoumidaA/Automatic_Speech_Recognition/README.md

-# Automatic_Speech_Recognition
+# Multilingual Indic Speech Recognition

-A multilingual speech-to-text system for 22 Indic languages using MMS-LID and IndicConformer with automatic language detection and transcription.
+A multilingual speech-to-text system supporting 22 Indian languages using:

+- MMS-LID-1024 for language identification
+- IndicConformer for transcription